hrvolapeter/javascript-lexer/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior
+Steps to reproduce the behavior.
+If possible please include code sample.

 **Expected behavior**
 A clear and concise description of what you expected to happen.
+If possible please include expected output.

 **Desktop (please complete the following information):**
  - OS: [e.g. MacOS]
- - Version [e.g. 22]
+ - Version of library [e.g. 0.1.7]

 **Additional context**
 Add any other context about the problem here.